Orawko/Shape-generator/README.md

 2. Natural selection - rate shapes from initial population and remove 1/4 with worst marks
 3. Crossover - divide shapes into pairs and add parts of them to each other
 4. Mutation - shapes after crossover are mutated with random intensity.
 Mutation changes some parts of shape
-5. New genration - after mutation new generation of shapes is created.
+5. New generation - after mutation new generation of shapes is created.
 They are rated and the best of them is displayed to user.
+Now this is our initial population.

 ## Important facts: